-There are two kinds of information that can be retrieved remotely from the Airtime API; the metadata for the current show plus the following show (live-info), or the schedule for the current week (week-info).
+There are two kinds of information that can be retrieved remotely from the Airtime API without authentication; the metadata for the current show plus the following show (live-info), or the schedule for the current week and the week ahead (week-info).
 The week-info metadata includes show names, times, and individual show URLs on your public website.
 That way, the audience for your station can click through from the schedule information to find out more about a particular show, or download a previous show recording that you might have made available.